G-spot and P-spot – satisfaction guaranteed…?

-Both men and women have special “spots” – internal erogenous zones that if properly stimulated can provide both a more enjoyable sexual experience and stronger orgasms.
-G-spot and P-spot.
-They can be difficult to find, but with the right tools you can reach new heights.
+Both men and women have special “spots” – internal erogenous zones that, if properly stimulated, can provide both a more enjoyable sexual experience and stronger orgasms.
+The G-spot and the P-spot.
+They can be hard to find, but with the right tools you can reach new heights.

-The G-spot is an erogenous zone which in stimulation can provide orgasm.
-The name comes from from Ernst Gräfenberg, a German gynecologist who in 1950 described the zone in an article.
+The G-spot is an erogenous zone in women which, when stimulated, can lead to orgasm.
+The name comes from Ernst Gräfenberg, a German gynaecologist who described the zone in an article in 1950.

 There are vibrators that are specifically designed to stimulate the G-spot.
-Belladot Bodil is a bendable G-spot vibrator with angled head and vibrator in the top.
-Given the need for strong pressure and massage it might be nice to rest your fingers and letting the vibrator do the job.
+Belladot Bodil is a bendy G-spot vibrator with an angled head and a vibrator in the top.
+Since the G-spot needs firm pressure and massage to stimulate it, it might be nice to give your fingers a rest and let a vibrator do the job.

 Where is the G-spot?

-The G-spot is located between the urethra and the vaginal wall and is not inside the vagina.
-You can feel it through the vaginal wall, a few centimeters in, the front/upper part of the vagina.
-The area is full of nerve threads and swelling bodies that you access when pushing or massaging heavily upwards.
-It is not always straight up, but can also sit by the sides.
+The G-spot is located between the urethra and the vaginal wall, and is not inside the vagina.
+You can feel it through the vaginal wall, a few centimetres inward and upward, in the front/upper part of the vagina.
+The area is full of nerve fibres and erectile tissue, which you can access by pressing or massaging heavily upwards.
+It is not always straight up, but can also be along the sides.

-At the G-spot the vaginal wall can be a bit rough on the surface.
-When you are sexually excited the area swells, making it easier to find the little elevation.
-In size the area is similar to a peach kernel.
+At the site of the G-spot, the vaginal wall may be a bit rough on the surface.
+When you’re sexually excited this area swells, making it easier to find the small bump.
+In size the area is similar to a peach stone.

-The G-spot is easiest to reach if you are squatting with your right knee resting on the ground.
-You push a finger down from the bottom with your palm upward looking with a massaging and pushing motion along the vaginal wall.
-A sign that you found it is if you get a sense of the need to pee.
-If you do not find it, put your finger so far in that you feel the uterus and move your finger millimeter at a time backwards/outwards towards the vaginal opening.
+The G-spot is easiest to reach if you’re squatting with your right knee resting on the floor.
+Insert a finger diagonally upwards with your palm facing upwards, using a pressing, massaging motion to search along the vaginal wall.
+If you feel like you need to pee, this is a sign that you have found it.
+If you can’t find it, insert your finger so far in that you feel your uterus, and move your finger a millimetre at a time backwards/outwards towards the vaginal opening.

-Some women do not feel very much when the G-spot is stimulated.
-Others not only have an orgasm, but may experience squirting, also called female ejaculation.
-Squirting orgasms means that the fluid exits from the urethra during orgasm.
-The fluid is not urine but is formed in a gland in the tissue around the urethra.
-The amount of fluid varies from a centiliter up to several deciliters.
+Some women don’t feel very much when the G-spot is stimulated.
+Others not only have an orgasm, but may experience squirting or gushing, also known as female ejaculation.
+Squirting orgasms is when the urethra ejaculates a fluid during orgasm.
+This fluid is not urine, but is formed in glands in the tissue around the urethra.
+The amount of fluid varies from a 10 to several hundred millilitres.

-There are everything from women who do not ejaculate at all, to women who squirt like a fountain when they orgasm when the G-spot is stimulated.
-In some the fluid sips out a bit during the whole arousal phase.
-Many women may feel embarrassed if they do not know about female ejaculation, but instead think they peed themselves.
-Then maybe they hold back the orgasm for the fear of what the partner should think.
+Some women do not ejaculate at all and some squirt like a fountain when they orgasm during G-spot stimulation.
+In some women, the fluid seeps out a bit during the whole arousal phase.
+Many women may feel embarrassed if they do not know about female ejaculation, and may think they have peed themselves.
+This leads them to hold back their orgasm for fear of what their partner will think.

-The A-spot was discovered in 1993 by Dr Chua Chee Ann from Maylasia.
-The A-spot is also called A-Zone or AFE-Zone (short for Anterior Fornix Erogenous).
+The A-spot was discovered in 1993 by Dr Chua Chee Ann from Malaysia.
+The A-spot is also called the A-Zone or AFE-Zone (short for Anterior Fornix Erogenous).

-Stimulation of the A-spot can increase the lubrication (moisture) of the vagina and give multiple orgasms.
-A light massaging of the vaginal wall is needed, unlike the stimulation of G-spot.
+Stimulation of the A-spot can increase lubrication (moisture) of the vagina and bring on multiple orgasms.
+A light massaging of the vaginal wall is needed, unlike stimulation of the G-spot.

 Zone is actually a better term than spot, because a smaller number of nerves are located on a larger area further into the vagina, between the G-spot and the uterus.